It's fair to say that many of us have certain accents that we find particularly pleasing to the ears.

 And it seems the Scots also top the list when it comes to trust too, with 14% of people surveyed saying they find that accent the most trustworthy.
 The Yorkshire accent is a close second, at 13%.

 But when it comes to intelligence, a huge majority of Brits—35%—say that Received Pronunciation is the most intelligent-sounding UK accent, while the Mancunian and Essex accents sit at the bottom of the list, at just 2%.

 Received Pronunciation is the accent regarded as 'typically British', most commonly based on educated speech in southern England.

-And when it came to the British public’s favourite accent overall, Scottish came top of the bunch once again, followed by the Geordie accent, Welsh, Northern Irish and West Country accent.
+And when it came to the British public's favorite accent overall, Scottish came top of the bunch once again, followed by the Geordie accent, Welsh, Northern Irish and West Country accent.

-However, the Cumbrian accent was by far the least popular, being voted as the favourite by just 2% of people.
+However, the Cumbrian accent was by far the least popular, being voted as the favorite by just 2% of people.